xdgrulez/kafi/README.md

 Kafi also fully supports the Schema Registry API, including full support for Avro, Protobuf and JSONSchema.

+Kafi is fun to use either in the interactive Python interpreter (acting a bit like a shell), or inside your Python (micro-)service code, and - it's the ideal tool for Kafka in your Jupyter notebooks.

 # Installation

 Kafi is on PyPI.
 Hence: